Article

 Benefit 3: Helps in measuring ROI on projects

-For project-based work, tracking employee time provides valuable data on project costs and profitability.
-Organizations can analyze time spent on tasks, compare against project budgets, and determine each project’s return on investment (ROI).
-These insights help managers allocate resources more efficiently and make informed business decisions.
+For project work, tracking employee time gives valuable data about project costs and profitability.
+You can analyze time spent, compare against budgets, and measure each project’s ROI.

 Benefit 4: Reduces administrative burden